 Their objective is not so much to win or explore as it is to be social, interact with others and make everyone’s experience more pleasant.

-These learners thrive on competition with other players, and prefer fighting and competing with them to working with them.
+These learners thrive in competition with other players, and prefer fighting and competing with them to working with them.
 The majority of Killers are in it for the sheer sporting thrill of winning.

-Want to find out more about how gamification appeals to each type of game player?
-Click here!
-Alternatively, discover how to use gamification to achieve business objectives by clicking the button below!
+Want to discover how to use gamification to achieve business objectives?
+Click the button below!